 - 1. Pre-Application Conference.
-Prior to filing a formal application for a Zoning Map Amendment for a PND district, the applicant shall schedule and attend a Pre-Application Conference with staff of the Planning, Zoning, and Engineering Departments.
+Prior to filing a formal application for a Zoning Map Amendment for a PND district, the applicant shall schedule and attend a Pre-Application Conference with Staff.
 The purpose of the conference is for the applicant to present a general concept for the development, and for staff to inform the applicant of relevant policies, requirements, adopted plans, planning principles, and recommendations.
 This conference is informal and has no binding effect. - 2.
 Preliminary PND Plan.
 Submittal of a Preliminary PND Plan is required prior to submittal of a petition for a map amendment to change the zoning designation of a property to the Planned Neighborhood Development district.